RESIDENTS IN COUNTERPART COUNTRIES/REGIONS

 For IgM antibody serology tests, travellers should approach the list of MOH-approved providers providing pre-departure testing to check on the availability of the serology test that meets the entry requirements of China.
 There is no need to apply for COVID-19 serology tests.

-While the traveller will not be subject to a 14 days quarantine upon arrival, he/she must refrain from using public transportation for 14 days after entry and obtain permission from the relevant authorities to conduct activities according to his/her declared itinerary.
+While the traveller will not be subject to a 14 days quarantine upon arrival, he/she must refrain from using public transportation for 14 days after entry and obtain permission from the relevant authorities to conduct activities according to his/her Scheduled of Activities in Japan.
 RGL travellers returning to Japan should check on the specific measures/requirements they are required to observe upon their return, here.

 Travellers returning to Malaysia from Singapore do not need to be tested in Singapore before returning to Malaysia.